Project Management Series, Part 1: Does Time Really Equal Money?

 Moreover, some projects do not require scheduling congruent with the critical-path-method, and generally, exert very little energy in scheduling and cash flow documentation at all.
 For some of today’s project management professionals, delivering projects under more progressive contracting methods nearly eliminates the use of schedules altogether.
 This is alarming given that a cost-loaded schedule is an invaluable tool for planning and executing a project.
 In addition, this method contributes to healthier relationships between stakeholders.
 Monthly project status evaluations using tangible and meaningful data encourage improved communication and foster a healthier atmosphere of coordination such that both time and money can be controlled with greater accuracy and transparency.
 Finally, it is paramount that a realistic, accurate, and quality schedule be developed from the outset of the project, as this will ultimately illustrate and embody the project's true goals and objectives.

 This is the first of a three-part series.
-Please Subscribe to Our Blog to be notified when the next two parts are published, and to see Pinnacle's other blog posts.
+Please to be notified when the next two parts are published, and to see Pinnacle's other blog posts.

-Schedule a Call With Us or Send Us an Email for help with maturing your planning and scheduling organization.
+or for help with maturing your planning and scheduling organization.

 Topics: Aerospace & Defense, Energy, Utilities, Oil & Gas, Engineering & Construction, Earned Value Management (EVM), Enterprise Project Controls (EPC), Technology, Government & Public Sector, Enterprise Project Management (EPM)